 Having visual farsightedness (hyperopia) is an extraordinarily common condition that typically requires one to wear some type of corrective eyewear, depending on severity.
 Distant objects can often be seen much more clearly than those up-close, which appear blurry and sometimes indistinguishable.
-The Laser Eye Center offers a number of options, including LASIK laser eye surgery, to help you improve vision impaired by hyperopia without the need for traditional glasses or contact lenses.
+The Laser Eye Center offers a number of options, including All Laser LASIK laser eye surgery, to help you improve vision impaired by hyperopia without the need for traditional glasses or contact lenses.

 Farsightedness is present when the eye is not long enough, or the cornea is misshapen, leading to images being focused behind the retina instead of on the retina itself.
 As we age, hyperopia is more likely to occur.
 While farsightedness typically allows you to see distant objects relatively clearly, it can sometimes be severe enough to render even those images blurry.